nsidc/qgreenland/README.md

 Finally, open the `qgreenland.qgs` file contained inside with QGIS.

-## What's inside the download package?
+## What's inside the QGreenland Core zip package?

-At the root of the package, you will find scientific discipline-specific directories containing data (GeoTIFFs and GeoPackages).
+At the root of the zip file, you will find scientific discipline-specific directories containing data (GeoTIFFs and GeoPackages).
 Additionally, the following files are present at the package root: